Remote-HWA/SideLine_Zynq/attack_scripts/README.md

 ## Xilinx SDK (VITIS)

-1) Verify that the HW platform project exists in the project explorer
+1) Verify that the HW platform project exists in the project explorer (if not add it)

 2) Create the attack project
   - File -> New -> Application Project